 k) Childhood Brain Tumours

-Ideally, folic acid recommendations for pregnancy stipulates a regular dose of folic acid until the 12th week of pregnancy or the time by which the neural tube closes.
+Ideally, folic acid recommendations for pregnancy stipulate a regular dose of folic acid until the 12th week of pregnancy or the time by which the neural tube closes.
 Some women may not be in such a regimen of folic acid intake when they are already pregnant, but that would not affect their pregnancy that much if they start as soon as possible.

 How much folic acid during pregnancy is crucial for a woman can also depend on their existing health conditions.
-A pre-existing condition of diabetes in the woman, or the partner, or having a history of neural birth defects can put the baby in a higher risk than normal, and therefore a higher dose is generally recommended for them, although it is always important to act under the advice of the physician or the midwife.
+A pre-existing condition of diabetes in the woman, or the partner, or having a history of neural birth defects can put the baby at a higher risk than normal, and therefore a higher dose is generally recommended for them, although it is always important to act under the advice of the physician or the midwife.

 A folic acid dose of 5mg every day before pregnancy and during can be the safest path to follow for a woman who may want to conceive.

-When should I stop taking folic acid during pregnancy?
+When should I stop taking folic acid?

 The neural tube closes at 12 weeks of pregnancy.
 It is relatively safe to stop taking folic acid, as it will not have any more added benefits.
 However, it is a must to maintain general health during pregnancy.
 Continue a folic acid diet during the period.

 There is no sure way of preventing birth defects with 100% certainty.
 Adequate consumption of folic acid before and during pregnancy can highly reduce the risks.
 Don’t wait till you find you are pregnant to get serious about that.
 Add foods rich in folate to your diet.
 Especially if you are planning to conceive, to avoid any delay.
 Consult with your doctor to determine the right amount of folic acid for you.